fakeshadow/pixel-psn/README.md

 >
 > 'message': 'The text content of your message'
 >
+> 'content': 'put your data here. leave it blank if you only send text message'
+>
+> 'type': '1-4' (1.text; 2.image; 3.audio; 4.sticker?)
+>
+> *only type 1 and 2 support for now.(image size is limited to near 20kb png form.)

+#### send message direct to onlineId
+> POST  /message/send/direct
+>
+> * usually it's not optimal to send message directly.
+As you may form more threads than you need to and make managing and caching harder.
+> mostly the same as regular send message.
+Using local memory cache to decide if a new thread need to be found.
+It may introduce some errors but will save some api calls.
+>
+> Required keys and values:
+>
+> 'onlineId': 'The onlineId you want to post message to' (id need to be exact match including uper lower caps and symbos)
+>
+> 'message': 'The text content of your message'
+>
-> 'content': 'put your data here. like image. leave it blank if you only send text message'
+> 'content': 'put your data here. leave it blank if you only send text message'
 >
 > 'type': '1-4' (1.text; 2.image; 3.audio; 4.sticker?)
 >
 > *only type 1 and 2 support for now.(image size is limited to near 20kb png form.)

 #### recieve messages